TEAMSchools/teamster/.github/pull_request_template.md

 - [ ] Ensure you are using the `union_dataset_join_clause()` macro for queries that employ any models using these datasets: `deanslist` `edplan` `iready` `overgrad` `pearson` `powerschool` `renlearn` `titan`
+- [ ] If you are adding a new external source, run:

+      dbt run-operation stage_external_sources --vars "ext_full_refresh: true"

   **If this is a same-day request, please flag that in our Slack channel!**